Rarefied gas flow past a liquid droplet: interplay between internal and external flows

 \section{Problem formulation}

-We consider a slow steady uniform flow of a monatomic rarefied gas approaching from the negative $z$-direction over a spherical droplet made of an incompressible liquid and centered at origin, as depicted in Fig.~\ref{Fig:schematic}.
+We consider a slow steady uniform flow of a monatomic rarefied gas approaching from the negative $\hat{z}$-direction with a uniform velocity $\hat{u}_\infty$ over a spherical droplet made of an incompressible liquid and centred at origin, as depicted in figure~\ref{Fig:schematic}.
 Since incompressible liquid flows can be described accurately by the most celebrated equations of fluid dynamics---the Navier--Stokes equations, we model the flow inside the liquid droplet with the Navier--Stokes equations.
-However, as stated in Sec.~\ref{Sec:Intro}, the Navier--Stokes equations are not adequate for describing rarefied gas flows; therefore, we model the gas flow using the R26 equations, which describe rarefied gas flows remarkably well.
-To exploit the spherical symmetry of the droplet, we shall express all the equations in the spherical coordinate system $(\hat{r},\theta,\phi)$, which is related to the Cartesian coordinate system $(\hat{x},\hat{y},\hat{z})$ via $(x,y,z) \equiv (\hat{r} \sin{\theta} \cos{\phi}, \hat{r} \sin{\theta} \sin{\phi}, \hat{r} \cos{\theta})$.
+However, as stated in \S\,\ref{Sec:Intro}, the Navier--Stokes equations are not adequate for describing rarefied gas flows; therefore, we model the gas flow using the R26 equations, which describe rarefied gas flows remarkably well.
+To exploit the spherical symmetry of the droplet, we shall express all the equations in the spherical coordinate system $(\hat{r},\theta,\phi)$, which is related to the Cartesian coordinate system $(\hat{x},\hat{y},\hat{z})$ via $(\hat{x},\hat{y},\hat{z}) \equiv (\hat{r} \sin{\theta} \cos{\phi}, \hat{r} \sin{\theta} \sin{\phi}, \hat{r} \cos{\theta})$.
 Here, $\hat{r} \in [0,\infty)$, $\theta \in [0,\pi]$ and $\phi \in [0,2\pi)$.
 The spherical symmetry of the droplet implies that the flow parameters are independent of the direction $\phi$.
-Consequently, all the field variables pertaining to the problem are functions of $r$ and $\theta$ only.
+Consequently, all the field variables pertaining to the problem are functions of $\hat{r}$ and $\theta$ only.